-The cost of desexing varies according to species, gender, age, size of your pet, and whether or not they are in season, pregnant, or have normal reproductive morphology.
-Our services generally range from $160 to $400.
+Desexing prices vary according to species, gender, age, size of your pet, and whether or not they are in season, pregnant, or have normal reproductive morphology.
+With that in mind, desexings can range from $60 up to $500.
 In order to provide you with an exact quote, we recommend contacting us directly so that we can ask a few questions pertaining to your pet.

 We also offer additional services at the time of desexing, such as pre-anaesthetic blood testing, to gather more information about your pet, and to ensure they are fit for an anaesthetic.
 This is an optional extra, and adds to the overall cost of the procedure.